- > Is it safe to install the macOS beta?

 How to get the macOS Big Sur beta if you aren't a developer

-You could try out macOS Big Sur beta right now, even if you are not a registered Apple developer, but be aware of the risks.
+You could try out macOS Big Sur developer beta, even if you are not a registered Apple developer, but be aware of the risks.

-We recommend that you wait until the public beta arrives in July, but, if you want to take your chances and download the macOS beta access utility from a third-party site this is possible.
+We recommend that you instead use the public beta, but, if you want to take your chances and download the macOS beta access utility from a third-party site this is possible.
 Doing so is a risky business, though.

 Various websites are offering the profile required to install the developer beta as a free download.
 For example, BetaInstaller.com offers the profiles required to download the macOS beta.
 You might also be able to get the iOS 14 beta from one of these sites - again, we warn against it, but there is more information here.